Boy, 10, kills himself after being bullied for wearing colostomy bag: mom

 Seven Bridges hanged himself at his family’s home on Saturday while his mother was out grocery shopping, WHAS-TV reported.
 The child’s mother, Tami Charles, said she found him hanging inside a closet.

-BOY, 14, USED AS HUMAN BRIDGE RECEIVES APOLOGY, SUPPORT AFTR VIDEO GOES VIRAL
+BOY, 14, USED AS HUMAN BRIDGE RECEIVES APOLOGY, SUPPORT AFTER VIDEO GOES VIRAL

 “I saw my son dead.
 That's something in my head,” Tami Charles told the station.

-Bridges was born with an unspecified bowl condition and endured 26 unsuccessful surgeries to fix the issue, WDRB-TV reported.
+Bridges was born with an unspecified bowel condition and endured 26 unsuccessful surgeries to fix the issue, WDRB-TV reported.
 The ailment resulted in the need to wear a colostomy bag.
 A colostomy bag collects waste from a portion of the colon outside the body, according to the Mayo Clinic.

 Bullies reportedly targeted the child over the smell from the bag.
 Bridges endured months of repeated bullying, his mom told the station.